-Finally, every SpeakOn connector cleans itself after using so you can forget about audio degradation as a product of continuous use, grime, oxidation and such.
+Finally, every SpeakOn connector cleans itself after use so you can forget about audio degradation as a product of continuous use, grime, oxidation, and such.
 Everything standing between the audio source and the connector means sound quality loss.

 Top Brands And Models

 Knowing what a SpeakOn connector is, is not enough; it’s time to take a look at which models/brands you should be looking at.
 For brands, we recommend you go for the original: Neutrik.